Trance music: Production

-Rapid arpeggios and minor keys are common features of Trance, the latter being almost universal.
+Rapid arpeggios and minor keys are common features of trance, the latter being almost universal.
 Trance tracks often use one central "hook", or melody, which runs through almost the entire song, repeating at intervals anywhere between 2 beats and 32 bars, in addition to harmonies and motifs in different timbres from the central melody.
 Instruments are added or removed every 4, 8, 16, or 32 bars.

 In the section before the breakdown, the lead motif is often introduced in a sliced up and simplified form, to give the audience a "taste" of what they will hear after the breakdown.
 Then later, the final climax is usually "a culmination of the first part of the track mixed with the main melodic reprise".

 As is the case with many dance music tracks, trance tracks are usually built with sparser intros ("mix-ins") and outros ("mix-outs") to enable DJs to blend them together immediately.

-More recent forms of trance music incorporate other styles and elements of electronic music such as electro and progressive house into its production.
+EDM-infused forms designed for festival main stages often incorporate other styles and elements of electronic music such as electro and progressive house into its production.
 It emphasizes harsher basslines and drum beats which decrease the importance of offbeats and focus primarily on a four on the floor stylistic house drum pattern.
 The BPM of more recent styles tends to be on par with house music at 120 to 135 beats per minute.
-However, unlike house music, recent forms of trance stay true to their melodic breakdowns and longer transitions.
+However, unlike house music, recent forms of Uplifting continue to feature melodic breakdowns and longer transitions.